 Is American Heritage Credit Union a cheap or expensive mortgage lender?
-We compare the interest rates and closing costs charged by American Heritage Credit Union with other lenders for comparable mortgages.
-Nationally, here is what we find:
+To help you shop for a mortgage, we compare the interest rates and closing costs charged by American Heritage Credit Union to those of other lenders for a comparable set of borrowers.
+Here is our review of American Heritage Credit Union nationally:

-On average, American Heritage Credit Union’s interest rates were higher than those of other lenders (+0.11%) for a comparable set of borrowers.
-Its average total loan related closing cost was lower than those of other lenders, with a difference of -$268.
-Overall, combining interest rates and closing costs we estimate that American Heritage Credit Union tends to be an average cost lender, and give it a National Rate and Closing Costs Rating of 3.5 out of 5.0 stars.
+On average, American Heritage Credit Union’s interest rates were higher than those of other lenders (+0.11%).
+On the other hand, its loan related closing costs were lower than those of other lenders, with a difference of -$268.
+Overall, combining interest rates and closing costs we estimate that American Heritage Credit Union tends to be an average cost lender, and give it a National Rate and Closing Costs Rating of 3.5 out of 5 stars.

 Mortgage lenders often set different rates in different geographical markets.
-In particular, among the markets we track American Heritage Credit Union was most active in:
+For our list of the top mortgage lenders by city, click here.
+In particular, among the cities we track American Heritage Credit Union was most active in:

-American Heritage Credit Union’s Rates by Mortgage Type
+American Heritage Credit Union’s Rate Review by Mortgage Type

 Mortgage lenders also tend to charge different interest rates and closing costs depending on the type of mortgage.
 In our data, American Heritage Credit Union originated Conforming and FHA mortgages for new home purchases.
 It also originated Conforming and Jumbo mortgages for refinances.
-We breakdown its interest rate and total loan related closing cost difference relative to other lenders for comparable mortgages by type in the table below.
+Its average interest rate and total loan related closing cost difference relative to other lenders for comparable borrowers by mortgages type is as follows.

 |New Purchase Mortgages||Conforming||FHA|